RedHatTraining/AD482-ToT-CoffeeShop/README.md

 He says "I know how to solve this problem" and gathers up all the baristas and the coffee shop manager himself for probably a "rule" change.

 A couple of hours later the solution he comes up with is: using the `Messaging/Kafka` order method.

+> TODO: Create topics here
+> TODO: Run one of the kafka baristas

 They wanted you to try it out, and you ordered a latte this time.
 Actually a lot of lattes.